Catherine Jordan: 2020-present

 On 11 October 2022, Jordan handed command of HMS Collingwood and the Maritime Warfare School to Captain Tim Davey.

 On 9 January 2023, Jordan was promoted to commodore.
 For her role in the state funeral, she was honoured as a Lieutenant of the Royal Victorian Order on the 25 March 2023 Honours List on The Demise of Her Majesty Queen Elizabeth II.
-On May 30, 2023, 142 men and women of all ranks and branches, including Jordan, were presented the Royal Victorian Medal in silver personally by King Charles III.
+On May 30, 2023, 142 men and women of all ranks and branches, including Jordan, were invested with the order by King Charles III.

+Commodore Jordan retired from the Royal Navy on 28 July 2026.

 Personal life

 On 25 December 2012, Jordan gave birth to her first child, a daughter.'
 Since that time, she has given birth to a further two children.

 She has been a member of the Worshipful Company of Haberdashers, a Younger Brother of Trinity House, a Freeman of the City of London, the fundraising committee for the National Museum of the Royal Navy and has been a trustee of the Women's Royal Naval Service Benevolent Trust since 2016 and vice chair since 2018.

-Catherine has been married to Captain Andy Jordan, ADC, a now retired Royal Naval officer, since before 2016.'
+Catherine has been married to Commodore Andy Jordan, ADC, a now retired Royal Naval officer, since before 2016.'